 On the first day, methods, approaches and models for the quantification of water age und transit times in the environmental compartments atmosphere, vegetation, unsaturated zone (soil), saturated zone (ground water) and surface water were discussed.
 Subsequently, strengths and weaknesses of the approaches and models for the different environmental compartments were identified.
 The focus was on experimental and theoretical approaches.

 On the second day, the fluxes at the compartment boundaries were analyzed in a World Café at four tables:

 Finally, it was discussed how to develop an appropriate theoretical framework for linking water ages in different compartments and different time scales.
 After the event, a field trip to the Conventwald research catchment of the University of Freiburg took place.

-The workshop was organized by Prof. Dr. Markus Weiler from the Chair of Hydrology of the University of Freiburg.
+The workshop was organized by Prof. Markus Weiler (Chair of Hydrology, University of Freiburg).

 Prof. Dr. Markus Weiler, Chair of Hydrology, University of Freiburg

 Prof. Dr. Werner Aeschbach, Institute of Environmental Physics, Heidelberg University